Vietnam ICT Market Size and Share

 Vietnam ICT Market Analysis by Mordor Intelligence

-The Vietnam ICT market size stood at USD 9.12 billion in 2025 and is projected to reach USD 14.68 billion by 2030, reflecting a 9.92% CAGR over the forecast period.
+The Vietnam ICT market size was valued at USD 9.12 billion in 2025 and estimated to grow from USD 10.01 billion in 2026 to reach USD 15.98 billion by 2031, at a CAGR of 9.81% during the forecast period (2026-2031).
 Government-led digitalization programs, sizable foreign direct investment, and the push to localize semiconductor production continue to accelerate adoption across hardware, software, and services.
 Large-scale 5G rollouts, paired with expanding cloud and data-center capacity, are fueling new revenue streams for telecommunications operators and global hyperscalers.
 At the same time, smart-city initiatives in 48 municipalities are driving demand for integrated connectivity, analytics, and cybersecurity solutions.
 The competitive dynamic remains balanced between state-owned carriers and multinational technology vendors that are deepening local partnerships to address industry-specific digital-transformation mandates.
 Although funding constraints in secondary cities and a shortage of advanced engineering talent pose headwinds, the Vietnam ICT market is expected to maintain double-digit momentum through 2030 as enterprises modernize operations and new digital-services models scale.

 Key Report Takeaways